usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## visibilityBox

 The `visibilityBox` prop is used to draw a bounding box.
-Visibility box can have three modes - `Disabled, Enabled, Adjusted`.

 **Types**
 [VisibilityBoxMode](/guide/types/props-types.md#visibilityboxmode)